tntconcept/tnt-hook-git/README.md

 ```bash
 chmod +x .git/hooks/pre-push
 ```
-Also create a file **.git/hooks/TNTGitHookconfig.json** to indicate to which proyect imputate.
+Also create a file **.git/hooks/TNTGitHookConfig.json** to indicate to which project imputate.
 Example:
 ```json
 {
     "organization": "Some organization",